NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp17_director_ontap_configuration.rst

 Multiple back end configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-THT has no templates for configuring multiple NetApp Cinder back ends.
-In order to configure multiple NetApp Cinder back ends, you need to define
+To configure multiple NetApp Cinder backends, define an environment file as in
-the first back end with THT, and the additional back ends with Custom
-Configurations.

-It's possible to define all the back ends in a single environment file,
-but for sake of clarity, the following example organizes the back ends in
-multiple smaller environment files:
+the following example:

 - ``/home/stack/templates/cinder-netapp-nfs-backend1.yaml``